Addressing Your Feelings: How To Deal With Guilt

 There are also times when you can feel guilty for not doing enough for someone.
 If you have a family member who is ill, you might feel guilty for not being able to be there for them in the same way due to other obligations.
 Psychologists have dubbed this compassion fatigue, as you try to keep doing everything that you used to do for someone despite your changing circumstances.

 If you are dealing with this type of guilt, try to separate your desire to help from your guilt.
 Ask yourself if you are helping and risking burnout to stop feeling guilty or if it is out of a genuine desire to help.
 If it’s the latter, then find a way to manage your desire to help with your resources to avoid burnout.
-If it’s the former, talk to a trusted friend about why you are experiencing guilt or write about it (you don’t have to share your writing unless you want to).
+If it’s the former, talk to a trusted friend about why you are experiencing guilt or write about it.
 This might lead you to the root of the guilty feeling, which could lessen its hold on you.

 The Problem With Guilt